donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 Transferring Data
 -----------------

-After your login, you will see four directories: one for each organizational unit of the Radboud University.
+After your login, you will see four directories: one for each organisational unit of the Radboud University.

 .. figure:: images/cd7.png

-In the subtree of a particular organizational unit, you will see directories of collections in which you are authorized for data access (i.e., you are a viewer, contributor or manager of the corresponding collection).
+In the subtree of a particular organisational unit, you will see directories of collections in which you are authorized for data access (i.e., you are a viewer, contributor or manager of the corresponding collection).
 As a viewer of a collection, you are only allowed to download data from that collection.
 As a contributor or manager, you are also allowed to upload and modify data.

 After entering a collection's directory you can download data by selecting files/directories followed by clicking the "Action" button on the menu bar.
 In the drop-down menu, choose one of the download options and follow the dialog to save them locally.